 In connection with the New AC Midwest Unsecured Note the Company shall pay the principal outstanding, as well as the Profit Share, in an amount equal to 60.0% of Net Litigation Proceeds until such time as any litigation funder has been paid in full and, thereafter, in an amount equal to 75.0% of such Net Litigation Proceeds until the Unsecured Note and Profit Share have been paid in full.
-In addition, and within 30 days following the end of each fiscal quarter, the Company shall pay the principal outstanding and Profit Share in an aggregate amount equal to the Net Revenue Share (which means 60.0% of Net Licensing Revenue (as defined) from licensing the Company's intellectual property) plus Adjusted Free Cash Flow until the Unsecured Note and Profit Share ending March 31, 2019.
+In addition, and within 30 days following the end of each fiscal quarter, the Company shall pay the principal outstanding and Profit Share in an aggregate amount equal to the Net Revenue Share (which means 60.0% of Net Licensing Revenue (as defined) from licensing the Company's intellectual property) plus Adjusted Free Cash Flow until the Unsecured Note and Profit Share have been paid in full, provided, however, that such payments shall exclude the first \$3,500,000 of Net Licensing Revenue and Adjusted Free Cash Flow achieved commencing with the fiscal quarter ending March 31, 2019.
 Any remaining principal balance due on the Unsecured Note shall be due and payable in full on the Maturity Date.
 The Profit Share, however, if not paid in full on or before the Maturity Date, shall remain subject to Unsecured Note Financing Agreement until full and final payment.

 The Company is utilizing the methodology behind the ASC 815, Derivatives and Hedging and ASC 480, Distinguishing Liabilities from Equity to determine how to account for the profit-sharing portion of the note payable.
 Although the transaction is not indexed to MEEC's common stock the profit sharing has the characteristics of a freestanding financial instrument because the profit sharing is not callable by the lender, it will be paid out past the maturity of the Unsecured Note Payable and, the fair value will fluctuate over time based on payment predictions.
 The Profit Share was determined to have a fair value of \$1,954,383 upon grant.
-This was calculated with discounted cash flow model, with the following key valuation assumptions: estimated term of eighteen years with \$1 million paid yearly after the first five years, and an annual market interest rate of 21%.
-The profit share liability will be marked to market every quarter utilizing managements estimates.
+The discounted cash flow model assumptions used at March 31, 2021 to calculate the Profit Share liability included: estimated term of sixteen years with between \$100,000 to \$350,000 paid quarterly after the first three years, and an annual market interest rate of 21%.
+The profit share liability will be marked to market every quarter utilizing management's estimates.

-The following are the changes in the profit share liabilities during the six months ended June 30, 2020 and 2019.
+The following are the changes in the profit share liabilities during the three months ended March 31, 2021 and 2020.

-Profit Share as of January 1, 2020 \$ 2,328,845 Addition - Gain on change in fair value of profit share (252,390) Profit Share as of June 30, 2020 \$ 2,076,455 Profit Share as of January 1, 2019 \$ - Addition 1,954,383 Loss on change in fair value of profit share 143,272 Profit Share as of June 30, 2019 \$ 2,097,655
+Profit Share as of January 1, 2021 \$ 2,305,308 Addition - Loss on change in fair value of profit share 121,054 Profit Share as of March 31, 2021 \$ 2,426,362 - Profit Share as of January 1, 2020 \$ 2,328,845 Addition - Loss on change in fair value of profit share 123,650 Profit Share as of March 31, 2020 \$ 2,452,495